 The four, arrested in Philadelphia, are not the only ones engaging in the Grandparent scam.
 According to the Federal Trade Commission, as much as $42 million may have been stolen through this method.

 This specific investigation grew out of a complaint from a 77-year-old man in California.
 He was called someone who claimed to be an attorney for his grandson.
 The fake attorney said the man’s grandson had been arrested for a DUI in Philadelphia and the money was necessary for bail and attorney’s fees.
 The California man sent in $6,600.
 But when the scammers called again and requested $10,000, the victim realized he was talking to thieves and that his grandson had never been arrested.

 The police initiated an undercover sting when led to the four being arrested.

 When DUI charges are genuine, you’re going to need more than just a genuine lawyer.
 You’re going to need someone who knows Pennsylvania DUI law thoroughly.
 Steven Kellis is that someone.
-Call us today for a free consultation, the sooner the better.
+Call us today for a free consultation with a PA DUI lawyer, the sooner the better.
 We will investigate your case and find those clues the authorities may have missed to help mitigate your charges, and in some cases, even clear your name.